gwos/groundwork-docker-container/README.md

 - "Nagios Acknowledge" action applies to Nagios only.
 "Acknowledge Log Message" action applies to all non-nagios application types.
 - All Non-Nagios messages, can be grouped and acknowledged at same time.
 If Nagios messages are mixed with other messages, then only
 - Accept, Open, Close, Notify action be performed.
 So the new color coded buttons appear/disappear accordingly based on the selected messages.
-- Event Console Column Device will be replaced with Host.&nbsp;
+- Event Console Column Device will be replaced with Host.
 - Enable links to SV Host or Host/Service for all application types
-- Clicking on Event Tile portlets take to Event console with the Hostgroup or servicegrup filter applied.&nbsp;
+- Clicking on Event Tile portlets take to Event console with the Hostgroup or servicegrup filter applied.
 - In Event Console, Show Event Tile shows the event tile portlet dialog which can be dragged within the Event console screen
 - The Event Tile portlet is now integrated in the Dashboard and in the Event Console.
 Selecting any Pie chart will link to Event Console and open a filtered view.

 #Quick overview of the new elements:

 ## REST API